 Removable Media Not Supported

-When connecting a removable media device, you may receive a pop-up box like the ones below:
+When connecting a removable media device, you may receive a pop-up box like the one below:

 This dialog box may appear because:

-The most common reason for this dialog box, is that there are multiple partitions on the disk or the disk has hardware encryption already.
+The most common reason for this dialog box, is that the disk is configured using a GPT partition scheme.

 You can check to see if there are multiple partitions by doing the following:

 If your disk has multiple partitions, then you may follow the Microsoft article at the bottom of the page to delete them.

 How to change the partition scheme to MBR

 Note: MBR devices can only be a maximum size of 2TB.
 This means that you can only use ESET Endpoint Encryption to encrypt your removable media device if it's 2TB or smaller.
 For more information, please read KB220 - What are the encryption size constraints?